-Once your website begins to get traffic, you can sign up with an advertising platform to start monetizing your visitors.
+Once your website begins to get traffic, you can sign up with one or more advertising platforms to start monetizing your visitors.

 Initially, this won’t generate large amounts of revenue but as your traffic increases, it will easily become a significant source of passive income for your online business.